-2016 Alaska Brown Bear Photography Tour – We LOVE this trip!
+2018 Alaska Brown Bear Photography Tour I – We LOVE this trip!

 Daniel has photographed grizzlies in the wilds of Alaska for well over a decade.
-His guidance and experience assists in giving guests the opportunity to take their own amazing images.
-We invite you to join us in this exceptional bear viewing location – no permits are needed and no viewing platforms are used.
-Peaceful encounters with these magnificent giants of the north… there is nothing more exhilarating than photographing these bears!
+His guidance and experience assist in giving guests the opportunity to take their own amazing images.
+We invite you to join us in this exceptional bear-viewing location where no viewing platforms are used.
+Peaceful encounters with these magnificent giants of the north—there is nothing more exhilarating than photographing these bears!
 Beware: this trip can be addictive!!

-2016 Alaska Brown Bear Photography Tour Travel Plans
+2018 Alaska Brown Bear Photography Tour I Travel Plans

 Meet the group in Anchorage, Alaska.
 Group welcome dinner.
-Overnight Crowne Plaza Anchorage Midtown
+Overnight Crowne Plaza Anchorage-Midtown or similar

-We call Alaskan Brown Bears “fat and happy bears”.
-They feast on salmon and clams and do not struggle like other bears who need to forage for berries, roots and tubers.
-They learn to live in close proximity of each other and usually do not see people as a threat or as a meal…
+We call Alaskan brown bears “fat and happy bears.”
+They feast on salmon and clams and do not struggle like other bears who need to forage for berries, roots, and tubers.
+They learn to live in close proximity of each other and usually do not see people as a threat, or a meal!

 Fishing between photo excursions is possible.
 Each guest can have their salmon cleaned and packaged to take home with them.

-Dan will be there for anyone who has questions about camera settings, exposures or learning digital – anything photography.
-We’ll return to the lodge for lunch and have some time to download digital cards or take a rest.
+Dan will be there for anyone who has questions about camera settings, digital workflow, or anything else related to photography.
+We’ll return to the lodge for lunch and have some time to download cards or take a rest.
 We’ll return to the field to photograph in the late afternoon.
-A great dinner will be awaiting when we return – perhaps some fresh salmon or halibut.
+A great dinner will be awaiting when we return, perhaps fresh salmon or halibut.
 We finish the days with a good night’s sleep.

 13 Guests Maximum